nikitajadhav12022008-maker/Dice-rolling-simulator/README.md

 ---

-##🧠 Concepts Used:
+## 🧠 Concepts Used:

--random module
+- random module
--Loops
+- Loops
--Conditional statements
+- Conditional statements
--User input
+- User input

 -----

 ##▶️ How to Run: